Alice H. Lichtenstein, DSc

-Dr. Lichtenstein is a senior scientist and director of the Cardiovascular Nutrition Laboratory at the HNRCA, the Stanley N. Gershoff Professor of Nutrition Science and Policy in the Friedman School, both at Tufts University.
+Dr. Lichtenstein is Senior Scientist and Director of the Cardiovascular Nutrition Laboratory at the HNRCA and the Stanley N. Gershoff Professor of Nutrition Science and Policy at the Friedman School, both Tufts University institutions.
 She holds secondary appointments in Medicine and the Institute for Clinical Research and Health Policy Studies at Tufts Medical Center, the Department of Public Health and Family Medicine Tufts University School of Medicine, and an honorary doctoral degree from the Faculty of Medicine at the University of Kuopio, Finland.
 At the HNRCA, Dr. Lichtenstein’s research group focuses on assessing the interplay between diet and heart disease risk factors.

 Simin Nikbin Meydani, D.V.M., Ph.D.

 Vice Provost for research, Tufts University, Senior Scientist and Lab Director, Nutrition and Immunology Lab at the HNRCA

 Professor, Gerald J. and Dorothy R. Friedman School of Nutrition Science and Policy at Tufts University

 Professor, Immunology, Tufts University Sackler School of Graduate Biomedical Sciences

 “People who want to take greater control over their health and the aging process will find MyPlate for Older Adults is an excellent tool to use when making nutrition decisions.”